mathiesj/hello-world/README.md

 # hello-world
 My first repository

-I want to organize the programs that I write in Python ect.
+I want to organize the programs that I write in Python etc.